Kyuri-dao/Kyuri-dao/README.md

 ## About me
 1. I'm a student at Japan.

-2. I'm using and studying these: Typescript, React, Nextjs.
+2. I'm using and learning these: Typescript, React, Nextjs.
 I also have used C# before.

 3. If you have free time, I want you to see my website.